sweKibagendi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 am-iam_betty - switches user to user betty
 1-who_am_i - prints username of current user
-2-groups - prints  groups to which a userbelongs
+2-groups - prints  groups to which a userbelongs 3-new_owner - changes owner of hello file to betty